 A lower-cost and modestly restyled variation on the

-Sai is a front-drive near-luxury
+Toyota Sai is a front-drive near-luxury

 sedan powered by the same

 Hybrid Synergy Drive system used in its Lexus-badged cousin.
 Like the HS 250h, the Sai places the same focused emphasis on high-efficiency operation and environmental friendliness.
 It's spacious and well-appointed passenger compartment is a consummate study in green think whose various surface-area elements are composed of approximately 60 percent plant-based Ecological Plastic material, which Toyota says represents the most extensive use of that substance in any vehicle it has built to date.
 In addition, recycled and recyclable materials were used wherever possible to help the Sai step out while leaving the smallest carbon footprint possible.
 Whether a suitably repackaged version of this

-newcomer ever makes it to the U.S. as part of the Toyota lineup or wearing some kind of Prius sub-brand badging remains to be seen, but it does offer some interesting possibilities.
+hybrid newcomer ever makes it to the U.S. as part of the Toyota lineup or wearing some kind of Prius sub-brand badging remains to be seen, but it does offer some interesting possibilities.